Image Courtesy of Oklahoma Historical Society Research Division - Photo Archives

 The total number of people killed during the riot is debatable – estimates range from 27 to over 250.
 It is generally believed that the number of white deaths have been under-estimated.

 It took nearly a decade for Tulsa to recover from the physical destruction it endured from the riot.
-Despite its significance, both black and white Tulsans claim the incidence has been “hushed up” and not adequately recognized.
+Despite its significance, both black and white Tulsans claim the incident has been “hushed up” and not adequately recognized.
 It is scarcely mentioned in history books, especially Oklahoman history books.

 In 1997, The Tulsa Race Riot Commission was formed to investigate the riot, and has been working towards getting reparations.